andrew/ultimate-awesome/README.md

 - [awesome-brep-reconstruction](https://github.com/bigger-and-stronger/awesome-brep-reconstruction) - Here is a list on Brep reconstruction, primarily consisting of academic papers, along with some useful open-source projects.
 I will update this list regularly.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [charlesreid1-awesome](https://github.com/charlesreid1/charlesreid1-awesome) - An awesome list for all the awesome stuff I do. 🕶️.
+- [awesome-overpass-turbo](https://github.com/cipher387/awesome-overpass-turbo) - Learning materials and tools for using Overpass turbo (web based data mining tool for OpenStreetMap that runs Overpass API query and shows the results on map).
 - [awesome-cpp20](https://github.com/coderonion/awesome-cpp20) - This repository lists some awesome public projects about C++20, C++23, C++26 and beyond.
 - [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.